-Retail Sales Tax - Retail sales taxes are expected to be 42,598,775 which is 3.4% higher than the 2023 yearend estimate and 3.6% higher than the 2023 budgeted revenues.
-Retail sales tax is the largest single source of revenue for Littleton at 84.6%.
+Retail Sales Tax - Retail sales taxes are expected to be \$42,598,775 which is 3.5% higher than the 2023 year-end estimate.
+Retail sales tax is the largest single source of tax revenue for Littleton at 84.6%.
 The sales tax rate for the city is 3.75% with 3.0% for the General Fund and 0.75% for the 3A Sales Tax Capital Improvements Fund.
 The largest source of tax revenues comes from the retail trade area.
-Retail sales tax revenues in 2023 are estimated to be flat compared to the budgeted amount.
+Retail sales tax revenues in 2023 are estimated to be flat compared to the 2023 budgeted amount.

-The following graph depicts the categories and percentages of sales and use tax revenues as of July 2023.
+The following graph depicts the categories and percentages of sales and use tax revenues as of October 2023.